dirkfabisch/mediator/_posts/2017-06-01-a-quick-how-to-on-building-a-gpu-crypto-miner.md

 ---
-id: 528
+title:
-title: 'A quick how-to on building a GPU crypto-miner'
+ 'A quick how-to on building a GPU crypto-miner'
 date: '2017-06-01T11:39:18-07:00'
 author: Sargonas
 layout: post